davidkretch/kretch.org/_posts/2016-05-01-multilevel-models.md

 The way a multilevel model encodes structure is by taking the parameters that you're estimating, and adding another model which 'explains' those parameters.
-If you start with an ordinary linear model of income by ZIP code, you get parameters for each ZIP code; in a multilevel model, there will be another model on top of that says all these ZIP codes are in the same county and are the product of the same underlying pattern.
-By encoding this structure into the model, it allows the model to 'borrow' information when it is scarce.
+If you try to estimate average income per ZIP code, you need to estimate however many parameters there are ZIP codes; in a multilevel model, there will be another model on top of that says these ZIP codes are in the same county and are the product of the same underlying pattern.
+By encoding this structure into the model, it allows the model to share information among related groups, and groups that don't have much data can borrow strength from those that do.

 ## Forecasting elections